Blog

 It is important for the patient to discuss their medical history with their doctor and for them to select an appropriate antidepressant that is not contraindicated.
 Antidepressants should also be mentioned to one’s physician when considering other medications, as they may interact negatively.

-Common antidepressants are described below, alongside their side effects and contraindications.
+Common antidepressants are described below, along with their side effects and contraindications.

 The most common type of antidepressant is Serotonin Reuptake Inhibitors (SSRIs) which work by inhibiting the reuptake of serotonin, increasing its concentration at the synapse.
 They are considered the best pharmacological treatment option for depression due to their higher tolerability and lower side effects than other antidepressants.[16]